-We recommend the ALL CAPS pseudo translation as it will be very easy to locate what is missed.
-We do not recommend that you use Google Translate or machine translation to pseudo translate in testing.
+We recommend the ALL CAPS pseudo-translation as it will be very easy to locate what is missed.
+We do not recommend that you use Google Translate or machine translation to pseudo-translate in testing.
 Sometimes words are the same in the translated language which could cause confusion on whether or not something was missed.
-Also, the machine translation content may be accidentally left in the site causing a potentially embarrassing situation.
+Also, the machine translation content may be accidentally left on the site causing a potentially embarrassing situation.

 Decide how you would like to handle the review process

 If you have in-country reviewers who will review the translated content, make sure to discuss this with your translation provider so they can set up the proper workflow.
 The most cost-effective approach is to have your reviewers review the content in a bilingual export from the translation provider’s system.
 This will allow for any changes made during the review to be incorporated seamlessly into the final content and your Translation Memory will stay consistent, correct, and up to date.

 If you’d prefer to have your team review the content in the finished translated website that is also possible.
 The reviewers would need to take good notes and take screenshots to show your translation provider what they want to change.
 Your translation provider would then need to make those changes in their Translation Management System and push the translations back through the plugin.
 A typical bilingual file sent for client review looks like this: